RedHoodedWraith/GoLang_Experiments/README.md

 Everything in [go_tour] is code from my exercise attempts from *[A Tour of Go](https://go.dev/tour)*.

 The rest is my own code.

+## Compiling Go
+Follow [these instructions](https://go.dev/doc/tutorial/compile-install) for compiling and running a go project.

 ## Random Go Nonsense
 This code can be found in the [random_go_nonsense](random_go_nonsense) directory.</br>